funkshun/msbwtCloud/README.md

 `400`: Improper arguments
 `404`: Function not found

+### Additional Flags

+`async`: set this to true to enable the non-blocking functionality of the server.
+Omitting this flag or a false value will default to legacy blocking behavior for compatibility.

 ### countOccurrencesOfSeq

 Queries the number of times a sequence occurrs in the target dataset.